These Guidelines for all age groups are issued by British Fencing to ensure that Fencing remains one of the safest sports.

 British Fencing now specifies certain minimum safety standards for fencing clothing in terms of the European CEN Standards.

 These standards apply to all BFA fencing with steel weapons, at competitions and everywhere else that fencing is taking place.

-The standards are shown in a chart at the end of these Safety Guidelines.
+The standards are shown in appendix 1 of these Safety Guidelines.